edvinaskrupo/Simple-Chatty-Bot/README.md

 # ticTacToe
-A simple game of tic tac toe played by entering the coordinates.
+A simple game of Tic-tac-toe played by entering the coordinates.